Medigap Plan J

 If you don’t need full coverage and you’re working within a budget, there are other Medigap policies that you can avail.
 Medigap plans range from A, B, C, D, F, G, K, L, M, and N. Visit the Medicare website at https://www.medicare.gov/ to find out all the policies and coverages.
-Contact us to get the best deals and best policies suited for your needs.
+Contact us to get the best deals and best policies suited to your needs.

 Now You Know

 The coverage Plan J offered was one of the best at the time and defined what full coverage was.
 But with the addition of Part D and updates to other policies, we can still take advantage of what Medigap Plan J used to cover.
 Medigap Plans F and G are great alternatives.
 Both certainly fills the holes that Medicare Plan A and B do not cover.
 Start looking for other plans and policies that will suit your needs and budget.